 Wednesday, April 21, 2021

 My husband's great-grandmother gave her daughter, Gramma in Tucker McBride, the dry sink before the family moved west.
 The piece of kitchen furniture came into Roanoke, Indiana from Pennsylvania on the Erie Canal.
-The family picked it up at Lock 4.
+The family picked it up at Lock 4, in Roanoke.
 The Lock, made of wood, was numbered Lock 1 in 1833.
 It was the first Lock west of the summit level of the Wabash and Erie Canal.
 The summit is the connecting point where the feeder would meet the Wabash and Erie Canal mainline.
 The Wabash and Erie Canal was a dredged-out waterway to connect Lake Erie with the Ohio River and ended at the Gulf of Mexico.
 The locks were opened or closed to raise or lower the water level so the canal boats could float along.
-Lock 1 was changed to Lock 4, Dickey Lock when they completed the Ohio line in 1840.
+Lock 1 was changed to Lock 4, Dickey Lock, when they completed the Ohio line in 1840.

 In using the dry sink, Gramma would fill a large teakettle at a water pump in the yard or the kitchen.
 Then, she'd place the kettle on a stove burner and bring the water to a boil.
 She would fill a dishpan with the hot water and place the pan in the dry sink so the dinner dishes could be washed.
 Another pan held rinse water for the dishes before they were dried by hand with a hand embroidery tea towel hanging on a nearby hook.
 Today, kids and some adults complain about putting the dishes in the dishwasher.
 Wow-what weaklings.